aka: Disposable Women

 - Sys, Guts's adopted mother from Berserk, was the only other person who truly loved Guts, aside from Casca.
 However, her only real purpose in the story was to show how much Guts's adopted father, Gambino, despised Guts for supposedly being the cause of her death, and so she is only presented for a few panels until she died of the plague when Guts is three, and is only mentioned thereafter by Gambino right before Guts killed him in self defense.

-- Although she wasn't created to be this many people have argued that Gwen Stacy basically became this trope that she had regressed so much as a character there was nothing to do with her but kill her.
+- Although she wasn't created to be this, many people have argued that Gwen Stacy of Spider-Man basically became this trope that she had regressed so much as a character there was nothing to do with her but kill her.

-- Henry Pym's first wife, a Hungarian émigrée who was kidnapped and murdered by Soviet agents.
+- Ant-Man: Henry Pym's first wife, a Hungarian émigrée who was kidnapped and murdered by Soviet agents.

 - Also from the 1960s a male example: Bennett Brant, Betty's lawyer brother, was introduced and killed in Amazing Spider-Man #11 so that Betty could blame Spider-Man for his death and thus throw a spanner in the works of her romance with Spidey's alter ego Peter Parker.
 Bennett practically never was mentioned or made an appearance again after that subplot ended, and if it was it was to work out the Continuity Snarl that developed when Marvel decided that Betty must be around Peter's age.
 If Bennett behaved as if he was Betty's younger brother, how could he be an attorney when Peter was still in high school?

-- Ron Marz wrote a letter to the Women in Refrigerators website, attempting to justify the event he wrote that gave WIR its name.
+- One of the most infamous examples is the death of Alexandra DeWitt, the then-girlfriend of Green Lantern Kyle Rayner; she was killed by Major Force and stuffed into her refrigerator for Kyle to find.
+Backlash was so intense that it led to the formation of the Women in Refrigerators group to protest specifically against the preponderance of the Disposable Woman trope in superhero comics.
+Green Lantern writer Ron Marz wrote a letter to the Women In Refrigerators website, attempting to justify the event he wrote that gave WIR its name.
 He actually tried to use the fact that Kyle Rayner's girlfriend was meant to be the Disposable Woman from the beginning as an excuse!